 Globally, approximately three billion people — almost half of earth’s population — live within 200 kilometers of a coastline, and 20 percent of them reside in areas less than 10 meters above sea level.
 In the United States, more than half of the population lives in coastal counties.

 Locally, the devastation caused by Superstorm Sandy in 2012 brought the climate crisis literally to the front doorstep of many Long Islanders.

-But in the basement of Stony Brook University’s Heavy Engineering building, Ali Farhadzadeh, assistant professor in the Department of Civil Engineering in the College of Engineering and Applied Sciences, is conducting research in the innovative Coastal and Hydraulic Engineering Research Laboratory (CHERL) designed to explore these issues and investigate possible solutions.
+But in the basement of Stony Brook University’s Heavy Engineering building, Ali Farhadzadeh, assistant professor in the Department of Civil Engineering in the College of Engineering and Applied Sciences, conducts research in the innovative Coastal and Hydraulic Engineering Research Laboratory (CHERL), which is designed to explore these issues and investigate possible solutions.

 “In this lab we study a variety of research topics at the interface of ocean and land that has to do with the wave and storm surge interactions with built or natural environments around communities,” said Farhadzadeh.

 The lab examines erosion and scours around beaches and buildings.
 One example would be bluff erosion, which Farhadzadeh notes is one of the problems Long Island has on both the north and south shores.
 “We also explore the possibility of nature-based or more environmentally friendly solutions for coastal mitigation.”

 The facility was commissioned in Spring 2017 and has been operating ever since, with researchers conducting a variety of studies on the interaction of waves with coastlines, particularly with structures under extreme storm weather conditions.